2021 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 S Crossing the Delaware DCAM 490,829unknownunknown

 Denver struck 304 million Tuskegee Airmen quarters while Philadelphia contributed 160.4 million for the final America the Beautiful release.
+Combined, the Tuskegee Airmen design accounts for 464.4 million circulation strikes—placing it mid-range among the 56 coins in the ATB program.

 San Francisco proof editions of the Tuskegee Airmen quarter maintained identical mintages across formats.
 Both the standard DCAM proof and Silver DCAM proof versions numbered 490,829 pieces each.
-These specialized collector products followed separate distribution channels from circulation strikes.
+The Crossing the Delaware quarter appears only as an S mint DCAM proof with 490,829 struck—matching the Tuskegee proof quantities precisely.

 Survival data remains unrecorded across all varieties listed.
 The absence of population figures reflects the practical challenges of tracking modern circulation releases that immediately entered commercial use rather than controlled collector channels.